rahulthawal/Face-Detection-/README.md

 http://cs.fit.edu/~eribeiro/teaching/tutorials/tutorial_classifiers/code.zip (Links to an external site.)

-The discriminative classifier is described in Section 6.4.1 and Section 9.1 of Prince's book.
+The discriminative classifier is described in Section 6.4.1 and Section 9.1 of Prince's book (Computer vision:models, learning and inference :Simon J.D.
+Prince).
-You will need to implement a basic {\em logistic-regression classifier}.
-You can download an example of a basic logistic-regression classifier from the following link:

 Discrimative Classifier can be download i.e. main.m